Fits a linear mixed model to a single vertex outcome using

 Optional pre-compiled model object for faster estimation.
 When provided,

-will use an "update"-based workflow instead of refitting the model from scratch.
+single_lmmwill use an "update"-based workflow instead of refitting the model from scratch.
 This minimizes repeated parsing and model construction overhead, significantly reducing computation time for large-scale vertex-wise analyses.
-Default:NULL
+Default:NULL.- weights

 Optional string or numeric vector of weights for the linear mixed model.
 You can use this argument to specify inverse-probability weights.
 If this is a string, the function look for a column with that name in the phenotype data.
 Note that these are not normalized or standardized in any way.
 Default: